adamnemecek/EncodingIndirectCommandBuffersOnTheCPU/README.md

 For the indirect command buffer, `_icb`, the sample defines render commands that:

-1. Set the vertex buffer (using unique vertex data for each shape)
+1. Set a vertex buffer (using unique vertex data for each shape)
-2. Set the uniform buffer (with common transformation data for all shapes)
+2. Set another vertex buffer (using common transformation data for all shapes)
 3. Draw a triangle strip

 The sample encodes these commands differently for the CPU or the GPU.
 However, these commands are still encoded into both versions of the indirect command buffer.